viralkansarav/weather-app/README.md

 ## Description

 The Weather Application is a React-based web application that allows users to retrieve weather information for any city in the world.
-It leverages the OpenWeather API to provide accurate and up-to-date weather data.
+It leverages the weatherapi API to provide accurate and up-to-date weather data.
 This application is designed to be user-friendly, informative, and capable of handling errors gracefully.

 ## Features